rashmidesai09/Data-Analysis-Projects/README.md

 # Projects
 Project Details
-This repository has a jupyter notebook which lists the projects handled in details.
+This repository has a jupyter notebook which lists the projects handled in detail